naash/MithyaEngine/README.md

 let cell = nav_grid.world_to_cell(world_pos);
 ```

-Agents carry a `NavAgent` component (current cell, path queue, `move_input`). `NavigationSystem` listens for `MoveToEvent`, runs A\* when one arrives, then steps the agent along its path each frame — writing a `move_input` direction that feeds directly into the existing `ControllerSystem → MovementSystem` pipeline.
+Agents carry a `NavAgent` component (current cell, path queue, `move_input`). `NavigationSystem` listens for `MoveToEvent`, runs A\* when one arrives, then steps the agent along its path each frame — writing a `move_input` direction that feeds directly into the existing `NavMovementSystem → MovementSystem` pipeline.
 Navigation slots into the ECS without any special-casing in the engine loop.

 ### Rendering
 Built on **wgpu** (Vulkan/DX12/Metal/WebGPU).
 Shaders in WGSL. `RenderingSystem` is stored separately from the system list — it owns all wgpu state and is called directly from the engine loop.
 UI via **egui** rendered on top of the main pass — games register a draw closure that executes every frame with read access to world state.